Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Preliminaries and Problem Formulation

 \subsection{Performance Metrics}

-Due to the time-varying nature of the cost function and constraints, computing the GNE may be time-consuming.
-Thus, two performance metrics, regret $\mathcal{R}$ and fit $\mathcal{F}$ are established to assess the cost performance of the GNE seeking algorithms for the online game \eqref{pb}.
+Due to the time-varying nature of the cost functions and constraints, computing the instantaneous time-varying VGNE may be time-consuming.
+Thus, two performance metrics, regret $\mathcal{R}$ and fit $\mathcal{F}$, are established to assess the performance of the VGNE seeking algorithms for the online game \eqref{pb}.
 The regret is given as

-where $x^*$ is the GNE of online game \eqref{pb}.
-It describes the cost gap obtained between players' present actions and the GNE.
-According to \cite{li2023survey}, if the regret is sublinear concerning $T$, the proposed algorithm is deemed ``good''.
-Then, the fit describing the cumulative constraints beyond zero is defined as
+where $x^*$ is the VGNE of online game \eqref{pb}.
+This integral-type regret serves as a continuous-time analogue of the classical cumulative regret widely used in online game and optimization \cite{li2023survey}, where the discrete summation is replaced by time integration.
+It measures the cumulative cost gap between the instantaneous players' actions and the VGNE.
+Similar definitions can be found in \cite{yu2024distributed}.
+Following the standard notion in \cite{li2023survey}, the proposed algorithm is deemed ``good'' if $\mathcal{R}^\top$ grows sublinearly with respect to $T$, i.e., $\frac{\mathcal{R}^\top}{T} \to 0$ as $T \to \infty$.